larryfisherman25/larryfisherman25/README.md

 - 👋 Hi, I’m @larryfisherman25
 - 👀 I’m interested in ...
-Embedded Systems.
+Data Science and Embedded Systems.
 - 🌱 I’m currently learning ...
-Python, CAN Bus and STM32.
+Python, SQL, CAN Bus and STM32.
 - 💞️ I’m looking to collaborate on ...
 Everything I can.
 - 📫 How to reach me ... matheusfgiraldes@gmail.com